 When designing an outdoor restaurant, bar, pool, or other type of rooftop amenity or establishment, there's no question that windscreens are an architectural essential.

 Sterling Dula windscreen pictured on the Cincinnati Banks pool deck.
-The mixed-use
+The mixed-use complex is an 18-acre development along the banks of the Ohio River. |

 Aside from the obvious function of protecting visitors from the force of high winds atop multi-story building terraces, there is much more to learn about these important building elements.